 Today, remaining gold coins struck by the United States Mint before 1933 are extremely rare in some cases, and incredibly valuable.
 A certified gold coin from this timeframe can bring with it a great deal of value to collectors or investors.
 Among the JM Bullion catalog you’ll find the following examples of Pre-1933 US Certified Gold Coins:

 When you decide on a certified gold coin from JM Bullion, you’ll find that we proudly accept a variety of payment methods for the coins you purchase.
 We accept most major credit/debit cards, with an average one-business-day processing time.
 Bank wire and PayPal transactions are processed immediately, releasing your coins into our shipping queue the fastest.
-Paper check payments are accepted, but take an average of four to six business days to process.
-Both paper check and bank wire transactions quality for a 4% discount.
+Paper check and ACH payments are accepted, but take an average of four to six business days to process.
+Paper check, ACH, and bank wire transactions quality for a 4% discount.

 All JM Bullion shipments over $99 qualify for free shipping and insurance.
 We package all products in discreet boxes to protect the identity of your shipment.
 All packages are sent out via UPS or the US Postal Service, with expedited shipping available from both carriers with an additional fee.
 If your shipment is lost or stolen, we’ll work to provide you with a replacement product (if possible) or a refund of your purchase price.